Yagoona

 Population growth drivers in Yagoona are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population for the Yagoona statistical area (Lv2) is around 21,289.
-This reflects an increase of 1,638 people since the 2021 Census, which reported a population of 19,651.
-The change was inferred from AreaSearch's estimation of 20,540 residents following examination of ABS' June 2024 ERP data release and an additional 121 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,608 persons per square kilometer, placing Yagoona in the top 10% of national locations assessed by AreaSearch.
-The area's 8.3% growth since the 2021 census exceeded both the SA4 region (7.5%) and the state, marking it as a growth leader.
-Overseas migration contributed approximately 62.0% of overall population gains during recent periods in Yagoona.
+As of Feb 2026, the population of Yagoona is estimated at around 21,283.
+This reflects an increase of 1,632 people since the 2021 Census, which reported a population of 19,651.
+The change was inferred from AreaSearch's estimate of the resident population at 20,540 following examination of the latest ERP data release by the ABS in June 2024 and an additional 120 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,606 persons per square kilometer, placing Yagoona in the top 10% of national locations assessed by AreaSearch.
+The suburb's 8.3% growth since the 2021 census exceeded both the SA4 region (7.6%) and the state average, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered by this data.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Yagoona is expected to increase by 2,036 persons to 2041, reflecting an increase of 5.7% in total over the 17-year period.
+Based on aggregated SA2-level projections, Yagoona is expected to increase by 2,040 persons to 2041, reflecting a gain of 5.7% in total over the 17-year period.

 Frequently Asked Questions - Population